pawurb/node-postgres-wiki/FAQ.md

 node-postgres comes with two bindings because I wrote it back before the idea of "do one tiny thing in each module" was a popular idea.
 I initially wrote the pure-javascript bindings.
 People were complaining about adopting them because it wasn't a C binding so it wasn't fast.
 To answer their critique I wrote libpq bindings.
 I placed them in the same module because I could reuse 70% of the tests (all of the integration tests) so I could quickly know when the APIs diverged.

+_note: sometime after v1.0 I plan on splitting the javascript, native, and integration tests into their own modules.  the node-postgres module itself will be a sort of 'meta package' for the other modules_

-Last time I checked the native bindings were faster than the pure JavaScript bindings.
-There are performance spots available to both bindings.
+Last time I checked the native bindings were faster than the pure JavaScript bindings; however, there are performance gains still available to both through code refactors and this can/will change.
 Either binding you use is fast enough to not end up being a significant factor in your application.
-A single binding is enough - either one.
+As for why isn't a single binding enough?
+A single binding is enough - __either one__ :wink:.

 Personally, I like the pure JavaScript bindings because it's JavaScript all the way down, but they both work equally and have full feature parity due to the extensive overlapping test suite.

 ### 13. What happens to open transactions when `pg.connect`'s `done` is called?